 Figure 6 summarizes the analytical framework.
-All simulations were performed on a PC platform with Radeon Graphics CPUs (3GHz) and 16 GB RAM.
+All simulations were performed on a PC platform with Radeon Graphics CPUs (3 GHz) and 16 GB RAM.
 After the above mathematical conversion steps, the obtained optimal configuration model was transformed into a MILP.
 The simulation is based on the YALMIP language environment, which runs the code on the MATLAB platform and calls CPLEX to solve the model.
-In this simulation, the branch-and-bound algorithm (BBA) under CPLEX 12.6 was used to solve the problem.
+In this simulation, the BBA under CPLEX 12.6 was used to solve the problem.